The Healthcare Law Review: USA

 i Overview of the US healthcare system

 The US healthcare industry remains at a crossroads.
-The healthcare reform legislation passed under President Barack Obama in 2010, officially called the Patient Protection and Affordable Care Act (ACA) but widely referred to in the United States as 'Obamacare' (initially as a pejorative but, later, sincerely), resulted in significant changes in the US healthcare system.
+The healthcare reform legislation passed under President Barack Obama in 2010, officially called the Patient Protection and Affordable Care Act (ACA) but widely referred to in the United States as 'Obamacare', resulted in significant changes in the US healthcare system.
 These changes included a dramatic expansion in the number of insured patients, contributing to increased demand for services.
 Many of these newly insured are covered by the joint state-federal Medicaid programme, which generally covers low-income patients as an entitlement programme, and reimburses at the lowest rates in most markets.
-However, the ACA has created a number of challenges for the US healthcare system as well, owing to both increased demand driven by newly insured patients and a view by many providers that the rates paid by many payors for healthcare services are inadequate.
+However, the ACA has created a number of challenges for the US healthcare system as well, owing to both increased demand driven by newly insured patients and a view by many providers that the rates paid by many payers for healthcare services are inadequate.

-The devastation from covid-19 is unmatched in the last century, and the federal government's failed response is easily comparable to the HIV AIDS epidemic of the 1980s.5 At that time, President Ronald Reagan failed to take quick action to respond to the crisis, including failing to provide the Centers for Disease Control and Prevention (CDC), the federal agency charged with protecting the nation's health, with adequate funds to respond to the epidemic, and failing to publically discuss the disease until four years after its emergence.6 Instead, President Reagan's Administration advanced a narrative of fear and divisiveness, laughing off AIDS as the 'gay plague' and causing Americans across the country to fear homosexual members of their communities.7
+The devastation from covid-19 is unmatched in the last century, and the federal government's failed response is easily comparable to the HIV/AIDS epidemic of the 1980s.4 At that time, President Ronald Reagan failed to take quick action to respond to the crisis, including failing to provide the Centers for Disease Control and Prevention (CDC), the federal agency charged with protecting the nation's health, with adequate funds to respond to the epidemic, and failing to publicly discuss the disease until four years after its emergence.5 Instead, President Reagan's Administration advanced a narrative of fear and divisiveness, laughing off AIDS as the 'gay plague' and causing Americans across the country to fear homosexual members of their communities.6

-Trump's response to covid-19 is equally, if not more, disappointing than Reagan's treatment of the AIDS epidemic.
-As a result, Trump's response has been scrutinised – and has been, even more so, disappointing.
+Trump's response to covid-19 is equally as disappointing as Reagan's treatment of the AIDS epidemic.
 Trump quickly branded covid-19 the 'China virus' and the more racist-termed 'Kung Flu', falsely claimed that the disease was under control in the US, refused to wear a protective facial covering, advocated for slowing testing down to reduce evidence of the prevalence of the virus, promoted public gatherings for his campaign and convention without social distancing, and failed to take a strong stance against states' decisions to reopen communities and businesses during the peak of the epidemic.
 The administrative agencies responding to the crisis under Trump's leadership failed to contain the virus.
-The CDC failed to take necessary measures to understand covid-19's spread by maintaining control of all diagnostic testing at a time when wide spread testing was needed, and by developing faulty test kits.8 Moreover, Trump significantly restricted the CDC's capability to respond to a potential pandemic prior to the covid-19 outbreak by removing CDC officers who had been stationed in China, rendering the US response to covid-19 even more delayed.9 This chapter was written while the pandemic had only been spreading for six months in the US, but the impact on the healthcare system has been extreme, and is discussed in greater detail in Section IX, below.
+The CDC failed to take necessary measures to understand covid-19's spread by maintaining control of all diagnostic testing at a time when widespread testing was needed, and by developing faulty test kits.7 Moreover, Trump significantly restricted the CDC's capability to respond to a potential pandemic prior to the covid-19 outbreak by removing CDC officers who had been stationed in China, rendering the US response to covid-19 even more delayed.8

 Notwithstanding these challenges, prior to the covid-19 pandemic, the US healthcare system experienced a period of sustained growth of approximately 6 per cent per year over the past several years.
 The authors expect this pattern to resume once the pandemic is under control.
-This growth has been coupled with a trend towards consolidation in recent years, which has only intensified since the most recent edition of this publication.
-One factor that continues to drive consolidation is that it is increasingly difficult for independent hospitals and medical groups to survive.
-As a result of these factors, healthcare presents an attractive area for investment in the United States.
-This will further encourage consolidation, along with waning animosity by government towards for-profit healthcare in many markets, and an increasing acceptance of for-profit buyers and investors by state regulators and local communities.
+This growth has been coupled with a trend towards consolidation in recent years, which has only intensified due to the increasing difficulty for independent hospitals and medical groups to survive.
+As a result of these trends, healthcare presents an attractive area for investment in the United States.
+This will further encourage consolidation, along with an increasing acceptance of for-profit buyers and investors by state regulators and local communities.
 Financial losses by hospitals in 2020 will accelerate this trend.

 The following sections seek to put the larger healthcare services sector in the United States into context, focusing on these and other broad business and regulatory trends, while also understanding the organisational fundamentals.